Our Board

 Ana Soler - Chairperson

 Ana has been a curriculum developer, interpreter, translator, and trainer for over 25 years.
-She has authored curricula nationally including the Intercultural Parent and Youth Leadership Program, the Interpretation Academy for Bilingual High School Students, the Arkansas Interpreter Credential in Education course, a 40-hour certification preparation course for medical interpreters, and various online courses for the University of Georgia, including the Professional Interpreter in Education Certificate course and the Professional Interpreter in Special Education Certificate course, which she has been teaching for over 8 years.
+She has authored curricula nationally including the Intercultural Parent and Youth Leadership Program, the Interpretation Academy for Bilingual High School Students, the Arkansas Interpreter Credential in Education course, a 40-hour certification preparation course for medical interpreters, and various online courses for the University of Georgia, including the Professional Interpreter in Education Certificate, the Professional Interpreter in Special Education Certificate, and the Professional Translator in Education Certificate, which she has been teaching for over 10 years.
 She completed her degree in Social Work at Georgia State University, her Master’s Degree in Public Health at Emory University, and is a Ph.D. in Special Education student at the University of Georgia.
 Her Ph.D. research interests include the intersection of ableism and linguicism, and the impact of untrained interpreters on family engagement in the fulfillment of inclusive education.
 She remains an active medical and educational interpreter and translator.

 John Botero - Vice-Chair

-John’s passion for language access and equal access to justice has led him through different parts of the country, most notably when he was the Program Manager of the Office of Court Professionals for the Judicial Council / Administrative Office of the Courts of Georgia.
-There, John oversaw the administrative and policymaking processes of the Judicial Council Standing Committee on Court Interpreters and other groups of Court professionals.
-John’s primary goal of equal access led him to want to increase the number of licensed interpreters in the State of Georgia, which he met by improving and increasing training, testing, and overhauling the court interpreting program in the State of Georgia.
-In addition, John worked with the Judicial Branch of the State of Connecticut first as an Interpreter and then as a Court Clerk, and also oversaw the interpreting program for King County Superior Court in Seattle, Washington.
-John graduated from Pace University’s Dyson College of Arts and Science with a Master’s in Public Administration.
-He obtained his Bachelor of Arts in Criminology from the City University of New York’s John Jay College of Criminal Justice in 2006.
-John is the City Clerk of Duvall, in Washington State, which John and his family call home.
+John's unwavering dedication to language access and equitable justice has propelled him across various regions of the country, notably during his tenure as the Program Manager at the Office of Court Professionals for the Judicial Council/Administrative Office of the Courts of Georgia.
+In this role, John assumed responsibility for overseeing the administrative and policymaking procedures of the Judicial Council Standing Committee on Court Interpreters, along with other cohorts of court professionals.
+Driven by his primary objective of ensuring equal access, John proactively sought to augment the pool of licensed interpreters within the State of Georgia.
+This endeavor involved a comprehensive enhancement of training protocols, meticulous expansion of testing procedures, and an extensive overhaul of the court interpreting program throughout the state.
+Moreover, John leveraged his expertise within the Judicial Branch of the State of Connecticut, where he initially served as an Interpreter and subsequently as a Court Clerk.
+Additionally, he successfully spearheaded the development and management of the interpreting program for the King County Superior Court in Seattle, Washington.
+John's educational background includes a Master's in Public Administration from Pace University's Dyson College of Arts and Science, complemented by a Bachelor of Arts in Criminology obtained from the City University of New York's John Jay College of Criminal Justice in 2006.
+Presently, John fulfills the role of City Clerk in Duvall, Washington State—an abode cherished by him and his family.

 Dr. Rita Brusca-Vega